psyon/php-qrcode/README.md

 `fc` - Foreground color in `#RRGGBB` format.

 `md` - Module density.
 A number between 0 and 1.
 Default is 1.
-Applies to matrix barcodes only.

 `wq` - Width of quiet area units.
 Default is 1.
 Use 0 to suppress quiet area.